Облачная платформаAdvanced

 Alarm Policy

-If you set Resource Type to Custom Monitoring, or a specific cloud service, whether to trigger an alarm depends on whether the metric data in consecutive periods reaches the threshold.
+• When you set Alarm Type to Metric, whether to trigger an alarm depends on whether the data in consecutive periods reaches the threshold.
 For example, Cloud Eye triggers an alarm if the average CPU usage of the monitored object is 80% or more for three consecutive 5-minute periods.

 N/A